-Amniocentesis is a diagnostic test used to detect chromosomal disorders, such as Down syndrome, in the fetus.
-It also can be used to test for other genetic disorders, like cystic fibrosis, sickle cell disease or Tay Sachs disease if it is determined that the fetus is at increased risk.
-Amniocentesis is typically performed between weeks 15 and 20 of pregnancy.
+Amniocentesis is a prenatal diagnostic test that can detect significant chromosome problems, such as Down syndrome, as well as small extra or missing pieces of chromosomes, called copy number variants.
+It can also identify genetic diseases like cystic fibrosis, sickle cell disease and Tay-Sachs disease in at-risk fetuses.
+Amniocentesis is typically performed between 15 and 20 weeks of pregnancy.

 Doctors, nurses and other members of the health care team at the UCSF Prenatal Diagnosis Center bring a wealth of expertise and experience, having performed more than 40,000 amniocentesis procedures over the past 25 years.

 Your complete visit to the UCSF Prenatal Diagnosis Center will take approximately two hours.
 First, you will meet with a genetic counselor who will assess your pregnancy history and family history, explain options for prenatal screening and testing, and address any questions or concerns you may have.